Cognoscan/condense_db/schema.md

 exist, signatures are not permitted for that field.
 See the [query specification](query.md) for more detail.

-Base types are: Nil, Bool, Int, Str, F32, F64, Bin, Array, Obj, Hash, Ident, Lock, Time, and Multi.
+Base types are: Null, Bool, Int, Str, F32, F64, Bin, Array, Obj, Hash, Ident, Lock, Time, and Multi.

 As a note: some type descriptions may specify a `const` value or `default` value